Last Updated On November 7th, 2020

 Traditional Way to Clean your Cast Iron Cookware

 Wash your cast iron pot or skillet with hot water after finishing your cook.
 If the pan is still hot this is the best time to clean it.
-Pour hot water directly in the hot pan (this process is only recommended for cast iron cookware not applicable to other metal cookware).
+Pour hot water directly into the hot pan (this process is only recommended for cast iron cookware not applicable to other metal cookware).
 Rinse the pan once to remove large pieces of cooked-on food.
 After that fill the pan again with water.
 Pour enough water so that water fills the cooked-on area.

 If your pan still needs cleaning and it is cold, bring it to heat up again.
 Place the skillet on the burner and heat the water up until it begins boiling.
 Scrape the bottom and the sight of the pan lightly with a wide spatula to dislodge any remaining food.
 Drain the dirty water in the sink and turn of the burner.
 Wipe the pan with a couple of paper towels.
 Use vegetable oil or shortening to make a thin coating on the surface of the pan.